contao/docs/docs/manual/administration-area/edit-data-records.en.md

 **Save and edit:** This button is only available when creating new elements.
 Clicking on it will save your entries and take you directly to the Parent View of the child records.

+{{< version-tag "5.3" >}} **Save and edit child elements:** This button is only available when creating [nested content elements](/en/article-management/content-elements/#nested-content-element).
+When you click on it, your entries are saved and you are taken directly to the editing view for the child elements.

 **Save and back:** Clicking this button will save your entries and close the form.
 You will be forwarded to the parent page, e.g. from a content element directly to the article overview.